Central Mountain Range

 The Central Mountain Range is the principal mountain range on the island of Taiwan.
 It runs from the north of the island to the south.
-Due to this separation, connecting between the west and east is not very convenient.
+It acts as a barrier between the east and west coasts, hindering travel.
 The tallest peak of the range is Xiuguluan Mountain, 3860 m.

 Names

 "Central Range" or "Central Mountain Range" is a calque of the range's Chinese name, the Zhōngyāng Shānmài or Shānmò.
 It is also sometimes simply called the Zhongyang or Chungyang Range in English.

 During the Qing Dynasty, the range was known as the Ta-shan, from the Wade-Giles romanization of the Chinese name Dàshān, meaning "Big Mountains".

 Geography

 In a broad sense, Central Mountain Range includes its conjoint ranges such as Xueshan Range and Yushan Range; thus the tallest peak of Central Mountain Range in this sense is Yushan (Jade Mountain/Mount Morrison), 3952 m, and the second tallest peak is Xueshan (Snow Mountain), 3886 m.